 Tow-truck driver killed in Prince George’s County hit-and-run

-TEMPLE HILLS, Md. - A tow-truck operator was walking back to his vehicle on a Prince George’s County roadway when he was struck and killed in a hit-and-run, according to Maryland State Police.
+TEMPLE HILLS, Md.
+(FOX 5 DC) - A tow-truck operator was walking back to his vehicle on a Prince George’s County roadway when he was struck and killed in a hit-and-run, according to Maryland State Police.

-Investigators say the 63-year-old man – who has not been identified – had been responding to a disabled vehicle in the area of Branch Avenue and Coventry Way in Temple Hills Wednesday night.
+Investigators say the 63-year-old man – who has not been identified – had been responding to a disabled vehicle in the area of Branch Avenue and Coventry Way in Temple Hills Wednesday night at around 10:30 p.m. when he was struck after loading the disabled vehicle on the shoulder of the road.

 DOWNLOAD: The FOX 5 News app for local breaking news alerts on-the-go